Underground Resistance

-Underground Resistance (commonly abbreviated to UR) are an American musical collective from Detroit, Michigan.
+Underground Resistance (commonly abbreviated to UR) is an American musical collective from Detroit, Michigan.
 Producing primarily Detroit techno since 1990 with a grungy four-track musical aesthetic, they are also renowned for their militant political and anti-corporate ethos.

 History

-First formed in 1989 by "Mad" Mike Banks and Jeff Mills.
-UR related the aesthetics of early Detroit Techno to the social, political, and economic circumstances which followed on from Reagan-era inner-city economic recession, producing uncompromising music geared toward promoting awareness and facilitating political change.
+First formed in 1989 by "Mad" Mike Banks and Jeff Mills, UR related the aesthetics of early Detroit techno to the social, political, and economic circumstances which followed on from Reagan-era inner-city economic recession, producing uncompromising music geared toward promoting awareness and facilitating political change.
 In contrast to techno that preceded UR, UR tried to appeal to lower class African Americans in Detroit.
 UR's tracks created a sense of self-exploration, experimentation and the ability to change yourself and circumstances.
 Additionally, UR wanted to establish a means of identification beyond traditional lines of race and ethnicity.
 By targeting lower class African Americans, UR intended to inspire black men to get out of the poverty cycle in the city.
+Their mission was to return techno music to the underground: underground not meaning experimental and unpopular music, but rather a deliberate effort to create sonic communities on the periphery of mainstream culture as resistance against the socio-economic racial hierarchies.
 It was about providing new ways for lower class African Americans to form their identities.
 The Underground Resistance's politics extended to providing alternative identities to inner city African American youth, other than the hyper-masculine, hard and violent identities existing within the city.
 This was a gendered group, however, and the UR focused their attention on young black men.
 Another form of UR's rebellion concerns the rejection of the commercialization of techno.
 This is evident in the messages scratched in UR vinyl, lyrics and sounds expressing economic independence from major record labels.

+Jeff Mills was already an established technical DJ who came from a background of "industrial music", which was punchy, rigid, and influenced by European rock n roll with hubs in Belgium and Chicago.
+Mills was heavily influenced by the sound of groups like Belgium-based Front 242, and formed the group Final Cut in 1989 with Tony Srock for Paragon Records.
+After a falling out with producer Jerry Capaldi involving unequal power dynamics between the white suburban executives and the Black musicians, Final Cut left the label.
+Mills also left Final Cut in 1990, after which he joined Banks, whom he knew from early sessions at Paragon.
+Banks was also working on funk and house-inspired projects with the group "Members of the House."
+At this time, Robert Hood was going by Robert Noise, and created artwork for the group's 1987 LP.
+Banks had also previously been a part of a group called "the Mechanics," which sometimes covered Kraftwerk's songs live, again demonstrating the shift in the popularity of electric music from the house scene in Chicago to white artists and the European market.
+The goal of Underground Resistance would be to bring these sounds back to the communities that created them.